Future Students – Coming to the UK

-The Finance Office will issue you with an invoice for your tuition fees for that year after you have matriculated.
+After you have matriculated online, the Finance Team will issue you with an invoice for your tuition fees for that year.

-- These are due to be paid, in full, 21 days after the invoice date.
+- Your fees are due to be paid in full 21 days after the invoice date.

 - You must complete a Direct Debit Mandate, which you will find on the QMU Portal as soon as you have your UK bank account details.

 - You can choose to pay your fees in instalments by Direct Debit, but you must hold a UK Bank Account to operate this system.

 For more information please see our Finance Office webpage

 Students requiring a Student Route visa may be required to pay a tuition fee deposit.
 For further details please see our Visas and Immigration section

 Some British Council offices overseas are organising pre-departure briefings for students coming to the UK to study.
 Please contact your local British Council office for details.
 Check out The British Council website to find your nearest office.

 - Letter of Offer from QMU